-If you book the first option, you’re essentially renting a boat without any crew or provisions, and you or someone on your boat WILL need a license.
+If you book the first option, you’re essentially renting a boat without any crew or provisions, and you or someone on your boat WILL need a licence.
 With this option, you can customise your itinerary, cook your own meals, and ultimately, be your own captain.
 If you’re a sailing fanatic, it’s the best way to practice your favorite hobby while on an uber-personalized trip with friends and family.

 If you book the second option, a skipper, aka someone who can guide and sail your boat and is liable for the safety of everyone on board, will be provided to you at an extra charge.
 It’s a stress-free way to enjoy your vacation.
 Maybe you will even take the opportunity to learn a thing or two about sailing while you’re on board.

 Read on for more details on both options.